 1. Learn to be content with what you have

 This is at the top for a reason.
 Peter and I want to live a life where we are content with what we have (at any income) and thankful for it.
 The quickest way to be discontent for me is to wish I could have things other people have that I can’t afford.
-It’s called coveting and I don’t want to do it.
+It’s called coveting and I’m guilty of it.

 When I start to wish I could spend more money or buy all this stuff I have to really first examine my heart and the culture I’m buying into.